Florida State Road 538: Route description

-The Poinciana Parkway is a two-lane, controlled-access toll highway, designed to be expanded to a four-lane expressway, that runs between the Polk-Osceola County line and the Cypress Parkway (CR 580) in Poinciana, with a large section crossing undeveloped swampland.
+The Poinciana Parkway is a two-lane freeway, designed to be expanded to a four-lane freeway, that runs between the Polk-Osceola County line and the Cypress Parkway (CR 580) in Poinciana, with a large section crossing undeveloped swampland.
 The highway is contiguous with Kinney Harmon Road in Polk County, which connects the Poinciana Parkway with US 17/US 92 in Loughman.
-Across US 17/92, the road continues as the Ronald Reagan Parkway (former County Road 54), which provides indirect access from the Poinciana Parkway to Interstate 4.
+Across US 17/92, the road continues as Ronald Reagan Parkway (former County Road 54), which provides indirect access from the Poinciana Parkway to Interstate 4.

 From the northwest, the road passes through the Reedy Creek Mitigation Bank—a conserved area of wetlands—where it crosses a 6200 ft bridge, then makes a turn to the south.
 South of the bridge, the parkway has grade-separated partial intersections (southbound exits, northbound entrances) with Marigold Avenue and KOA Street and terminates at an at-grade T-intersection with Cypress Parkway.
 Electronic-only toll gantries are located between the RCMB bridge and Marigold Avenue and between Marigold Avenue and KOA Street; all tolls are collected using either wireless transponders (SunPass or E-Pass) or using "pay by plate" billing, in which a photo of the license plate is captured and the vehicle owner is sent a bill by mail for the appropriate toll.

 With a SunPass or E-Pass transponder, a $1.75 toll is charged at a toll gantry north of Marigold Avenue to cross the RCMB and an additional $0.50 toll is charged between Marigold Avenue and KOA Street; the tolls using the pay-by-plate billing system are $1.95 and $0.70, respectively.